OpsPAI/TraceZip/README.md

 For further details on this dataset, refer to the official repository: [Alibaba Cluster Data](https://github.com/alibaba/clusterdata).
 The `static-compressor` compress the CallGraph.

 We express our gratitude to Alibaba Group for making this invaluable dataset available for the research community.
-If you have any questions about the trace data, consider filing an issue on their GitHub repository for community-wide discussions.

 ---